 Promoting social justice is a core value commitment of the social work profession, and public defense of services to those in need of help often involves the ability to articulate considerations of justice.
 Yet, the nature of justice itself and its specific relationship to clinical intervention and to social work and the mental health professions more broadly remain controversial.
 This course will introduce the student to a variety of selected currently debated theories of justice and explore the relationship of justice to mental health and to clinical intervention.
 The course will also touch on the challenge of global justice across cultures and national boundaries, including the nature of universal human rights, in the context of respect for alternative value systems.

-The use and abuse of substances and addiction to alcohol and other drugs, as well as behavioral addictions such as gambling, are pervasive among social work clients.
-This course will provide an overview of the scope of addictive problems, their impact on individuals, families and communities, the various etiological formulations, including the role of neurobiology, family and social factors, and become familiar with the latest in evidence-based interventions that can be utilized by social workers in clinical settings.
+Treatment of the Addictions examines the use and abuse of substances and addiction to alcohol and other drugs, as well as behavioral addictions such as gambling, are pervasive among social work clients.
+This will provide an overview of the scope of addictive problems, their impact on individuals, families and communities, the various etiological formulations, including the role of neurobiology, family and social factors, and become familiar with the latest in evidence-based interentions that can be utilized by social workers in clinical settings.

 This workshop will continue students’ work on publishable papers.
 If work is still ongoing in regard to getting the literature review published, that will be discussed in class (e.g., dealing with editorial feedback).
 Each student will also be required to start or complete a second paper that expands on work done for a course or that is drawn from some aspect of the student’s practice (e.g., a traditional case study or a single system design study).